WhelWomen's Health Evidence Lab

 • Run the two-rater validation study and publish the agreement score

-• Add disproportionality statistics (PRR / ROR) to the adverse-event arm
+• Add disproportionality statistics to the adverse-event arm so a real safety signal separates from reporting noise

 Later